zabracks/SmartThings_Hub-Based_TP-Link-Plugs-Switches-Bulbs/README.md

 A bridge device running node.js and the TP-LinkServer applet.
 This device must be on continuously.
 Examples:

-    1. Window PC, Laptop, Tablet, Stick Computer.
+a.
+Window PC, Laptop, Tablet, Stick Computer.
 Must be set to auto start/restart and auto user log-in on start.

-    2. Raspberry PI
+b.
+Raspberry PI

 Static IP address for the bridge and TP-Link devices.  (done through your WiFi router as DHCP address reservations.